fraserxu/jsconf-china-2016-talk/slides.md

 ## Introduction

 > A design pattern is the re-usable form of a solution to a design problem.
-The idea was introduced by the architect Christopher Alexander[1] and has been adapted for various other disciplines, most notably "computer science".[2]
+The idea was introduced by the architect Christopher Alexander and has been adapted for various other disciplines, most notably "computer science".

 > https://en.wikipedia.org/wiki/Design_pattern